sbgn/sbgn.github.io/pages/software.md

 ### Visualisers without SBGN-ML support

-The visualisers that enable representation of diagrams in SBGN but do not support SBGN-ML file format.
+The visualisers that enable viewing in SBGN but do not support SBGN-ML file format.

 <table style="width:560px">
 <thead>